Species Introduction

 Feeding & Nutrition

-Feeding your Betta Rubra a balanced diet is essential for their health and vibrant coloration.
+Feeding your Betta Rubra a balanced diet is critical for their health and vitality.
 These fish are carnivorous and thrive on a diet rich in protein.
-High-quality pellets specifically formulated for Betta fish should form the basis of their diet.
-Additionally, incorporating live or frozen foods such as brine shrimp, daphnia, and bloodworms can enhance their nutritional intake and stimulate natural hunting behaviors.
-It is important to feed them small amounts 2-3 times a day, ensuring that they consume all food within a few minutes to prevent water quality issues.
-Overfeeding can lead to obesity and other health problems, so monitoring their feeding habits is crucial.
-Providing a varied diet will not only support their health but also promote vibrant colors and active behavior.
+High-quality betta pellets, frozen or live foods such as brine shrimp, daphnia, and bloodworms are excellent choices.
+It is recommended to feed them small amounts 2-3 times a day, ensuring that they consume the food within a few minutes to prevent water contamination.
+A varied diet will not only enhance their coloration but also promote overall health.
+Be cautious not to overfeed, as this can lead to obesity and other health issues.
+Regularly observe their feeding behavior to ensure they are eating well and adjust their diet as necessary.

 Compatibility Guide